 Formerly known as the Castle of Glooms, this castle is beautifully sited upon a narrow bridge overlooked by the Ochil Hills.

 This site is closed.
 We’re working hard to gradually reopen the places you love while making sure the experience is safe for everyone.
-Find out more about our reopening plans.

 The 15th century fortress of Castle Campbell is dramatically situated above Dollar Glen.
 The oldest part is a well-preserved 15th century tower around which other buildings were constructed, including an unusual loggia.